crownstone/bluenet/README.md

 # Help us

+There are many ways to help us!

-Crownstone sells the Crownstone products through our [own channels](https://shop.crownstone.rocks).
+- Crownstone sells the Crownstone products through our [own channels](https://shop.crownstone.rocks).
 Buying our products is the best way in which you can support open-source projects like these!

-Crownstone also integrates their hardware technology in third-party products, ranging from lights to desks.
+- Crownstone also integrates their hardware technology in third-party products, ranging from lights to desks.
+Ask us for our expertise!

-If you want to contribute yourself, please do!
+- If you want to contribute yourself, please do!
 Fork this repository, work on your favorite feature, and issue a pull request!
+- If you appreciate open-source and privacy-oriented hardware projects, but you're not into this type of tech or product, feel free to help by starring :star: our repository!

 # Contributors